kcm2/ab/docs/references/angelbeats/abanime.rst

 Episode 1
 -----------

-* Otonashi wakes up in front of the classrooms, next to Yuri.
-Kanade is on the nearby track field, looking around.
+* Otonashi wakes up in front of the classrooms.
+Yuri has a sniper rifle aiming at the track field.
+* Kanade is on the track field, looking around.
 * Hinata shows up, coming from the staff building.
 * Otonashi goes down onto the track fields to speak to Kanade.
 After a conversation, she stabs him.
 * Otonashi wakes up in the school infirmary.